Zakir Hussain (musician): Book

-Nasreen Munni Kabir compiled 15 interview sessions (each lasting about 2 hours) from 2016 to 2017 into the book Zakir Hussain: A Life in Music, which was published in 2018.
-This book takes the reader through Hussain's life from his youth, his years of intense training, and growth as a musician.
+Nasreen Munni Kabir compiled fifteen interview sessions from 2016 through 2017, each lasting about two hours, into the book Zakir Hussain: A Life in Music, which was published in 2018.
+The book described Hussain's life from his youth, his years of intense training and his growth as a musician.

 Personal life

-Hussain married Antonia Minnecola, a Kathak dancer and teacher, who is also his manager.
-They have two daughters, Anisa Qureshi and Isabella Qureshi.
-Anisa graduated from UCLA and is trying her hand in video production and film making.
+Hussain married Antonia Minnecola, a Kathak dancer and teacher, who was also his manager.
+They had two daughters, Anisa Qureshi and Isabella Qureshi.
+Anisa graduated from UCLA and is a film maker.
 Isabella is studying dance in Manhattan.

-Hussain has two brothers: Taufiq Qureshi, a percussionist and Fazal Qureshi, also a tabla player.
+Hussain has two brothers: Taufiq Qureshi, a percussionist, and Fazal Qureshi, also a tabla player.
 Their brother Munawar died at a young age when he was attacked by a rabid dog.
 His eldest sister Bilquis died before Hussain was born.
-Another sister, Razia, died due to complications during a cataract surgery, just a few hours before their father's death in 2000.
-He has another sister named Khurshid.
+A sister, Razia, died from complications during cataract surgery, a few hours before their father's death in 2000.
+He has another sister, Khurshid.